How to Build an Online Business Presence

 What to Do Next

-A few last things to remember as you build up your online presence for your business… be strategic, be consistent, and keep track of your efforts so you know what works and what doesn’t.
+There are a few more things to remember as you build up your online presence for your business.
+You should be strategic, be consistent, and keep track of your efforts, so you know what works and what doesn’t.

 To ensure that you have a long-lasting impact you must also be consistent in your messaging and provide value.
 And remember, this process won’t happen overnight.
-To build an effective online presence takes time.
+Building an effective online presence takes time.
 But the positive effects on your business’s bottom-line are well worth the effort.